 Description: Leaving from Alto de las Flores, the ride goes through the rural area of Jardín through both flat and steep terrain.
 After 40 minutes riding (this time may change depending on how fast you go), we arrive at a small coffee farm where we will have lunch.
 This is a great place to learn about the coffee process, pick coffee berries, buy export quality coffee produced at the farm, have a traditional lunch cooked on firewood and drink freshly-roasted coffee.
 After 1 hour (approx.) lunch break, we ride again for about 20-30 minutes to go back to the starting place.
 We use light gaited working horses kept and maintained by a local farmer with more than 30 years experience running this activity.

 Duration: 2 hours / 2 miles (3.2 km)

-Number of people: We do travel with 1 person but we only take groups of 10 (ten) max.
+Number of people: We do travel with just 1 person and we take groups of 10 (ten) people max.

 Age Limit: Minimum age is 12.
 Minors between the age of twelve (12) and eighteen (18) must have authorization in writing from their parents.
 To read the disclaimer, click Here.

 Health restrictions: Pregnant women cannot do this activity (if there’s a pregnant women in your group, she can wait for the riders at the coffee farm where we have lunch or in town).
 If you have any special medical condition please let us know so we can be prepared in case of emergency.
 People with epilepsy should avoid doing this activity.

 To check out the map, click Here.